 In-text Citing: short information in the body of the text.

-Bibliography/References: section at the end of your work with full information to enable the reader to find the original source.
+References: Section at the end of your work with full information of works used to write the essay, to enable the reader to find the original source.

 Citation Generators can be very useful.
-Cite This For Me allows you to generate references automatically.
-It also provides guides for some styles: APA, Chicago, Harvard and MLA.
+They allow you to generate references automatically.
+They also provides guides for some styles: APA, Chicago, Harvard and MLA, for example.
+They offer a higher level of services for a subscription but the basic levels are free.
+Turnitin is UCC's plagiarism checker and is available through Canvas.

 According to the Oxford English Dictionary the origin of the word goes back to the 17th Century and it means "kidnapping" .